lizzie-g-2024/Quarter-4-Project/README.md

 Day 9 (May 3): Finished Generalization, Training and Test Sets , Validation Sets and started with Representation.
 Learned about why we use validation sets and the intricacies of ML that causes us to avoid overfitting and using the partitioning of data.
 Beginning to question plan of finishing whole course or ending with my own project.
 Day 10 (May 6): Started working on Quarter 4 presentation. https://docs.google.com/presentation/d/1gQpS_d_5tA3JY_4x3KDbntK6-FT3SwdBFWv9UUi-Tp8/edit#slide=id.gcc7554a049_0_392
 Day 11 (May 7): Continued and finished working on Quarter 4 Presentation.
 Got up to Feature Engineering
+Day 12 (May 8): Polished Q4 Project.
+Almost finished Representation Unit and am on Cleaning Data portion